Hiimus/veggie-time/README.md

 ![Leckerli One Font](readme_img/fonts/leckerli-font.JPG) ![Muli font](readme_img/fonts/muli-font.JPG)

 ## Icons
-All icons used on this project is provided by [Font Awesome](https://fontawesome.com/).
-The icons serves as buttons that has functions, example is the heart button which adds to favorites.
+All icons used on this project are provided by [Font Awesome](https://fontawesome.com/).
+The icons serve as buttons that have functions, example is the heart button which adds to favorites.
 ## Images
 All images are royalty free and are downloaded from [Pexels](https://pexels.com/), [Unsplash](https://unsplash.com/) and [PurePNG](https://purepng.com/).
 If users add images to their recipes, they have to copy the image address.
 This is mentioned in the disclaimer.
 ## Defensive design
 The users can only like recipes when they have registered, and logged in.
 Once logged in, the user can only edit and delete their own recipes.
 When deleting a recipe, the user has to confirm this by  clicking one more time on a pop up modal.
 When adding or editing a recipe, the user is required to enter data in the input fields, and the user can maximum have ten fields of ingredients/instructions.
-The user also have to provide valid characters.
+The user also has to provide valid characters.
-The user have to make sure the username has between 5-20 characters.
+The user has to make sure the username has between 5-20 characters.
 The password needs to be at least eight characters, and have at least one letter and one number.
 If the username and password provided already exists, the user will get a warning about this.
 ## Interactive Design
 - The website is easy to navigate for the user.
-Below is a overview of how the user can navigate.
+Below is an overview of how the user can navigate.

 ![overview of site](readme_img/overview.JPG)